You are not signed in.

 Not having someone look it over before sending it

 You never know how you’re really coming across in writing until someone reads your essay—and you don’t want that first reader to be the admissions officer at the college.
 Have a trusted teacher or academic counselor look over your essay before you send it out.
 This will help you catch any clichés—as well as grammatical or structural mistakes.
 In addition, have friends or family members read your essay and give you honest responses about their reactions.
+You can also have a solution like DoMyEssay.net, a custom essay writing service to look over your essay and give you feedback.
 You’ll be able to tell if you’re making the right impression and highlighting the right skills.

 A college admissions essay can make a big difference in the success of your application.
 A well-written essay can help you overcome other problems in your application—such as a low GPA or a thin list of extracurricular activities.
 It helps admissions counselors see you as a person, how you face adversity, and what you can bring to their campus.
 Avoid these glaring mistakes, and you should be able to write an essay that stands above many of the others.